-4.1 TRUSTED SERVICES DELIVER PARTNER ADVOCATE 4.1.1 Foster me stakehold This will s ful consultation and engagement eaningful consultation and engagement by actively involving lers in decision making processes, ensuring their voices are heard. trengthen trust and collaboration, leading to more informed and outcomes for all. ~ 4.1.2 Deliver a responsiv This appr Trusted customer experience Deliver a trusted customer experience by providing reliable, transparent, and responsive services that meet the needs and expectations of our community.
-This approach builds confidence and fosters lasting relationships with our customers.
-4.1.3 Ensure tro within the Transparent decision making Ensure transparent decision making to build trust, accountability and integrity within the community, fostering a culture of openness and responsible leadership.
-WELL DOM COMMUNITY INDICATORS Gove ernance 4.1.1 • Survey respondents agreed that Council effectively underst ands and re sponds to o the
+4.1 TRUSTED SERVICES DELIVER PARTNER ADVOCATE 4.1.1 Meaningful consultation and engagement Foster meaningful consultation and engagement by actively involving stakeholders in decision making processes, ensuring their voices are heard.
+This will strengthen trust and collaboration, leading to more informed and effective outcomes for all. ✓ 4.1.2 Trusted customer experience Deliver a trusted customer experience by providing reliable, transparent, and responsive services that meet the needs and expectations of our community.
+This approach builds confidence and fosters lasting relationships with our customers. ✓ 4.1.3 Transparent decision making Ensure transparent decision making to build trust, accountability and integrity within the community, fostering a culture of openness and responsible leadership. ~

-Survey respondents agreed that Conneeds of the community Survey respondents agreed that Co in the planning and decision making Number of people engaged on proj • Number of visits to engagement po Customer Satisfaction Score (CSAT) Survey respondents were satisfied Survey respondents were satisfied Survey respondents agreed that the

-• Survey respondents agreed that Council is honest and transparent
+DOMAINS WELLBEING DOMAINS COMMUNITY INDICATORS Governance 4.1.1 Survey respondents agreed that Council effectively understands and responds to the needs of the community Survey respondents agreed that Council provides them with opportunities to participate in the planning and decision making processes Number of people engaged on projects Number of visits to engagement portal 4.1.2 Customer Satisfaction Score (CSAT) Survey respondents were satisfied with the way their contact was handled Survey respondents were satisfied with the range of online services available 4.1.3 Survey respondents agreed that they are satisfied with the level of communication Survey respondents agreed that Council is honest and transparent